Enrique1987/databricks/01_02_Data_Engineer_Professional/Data-Enginner-Professional-Theorie.md

 Example.

 **Use Case** In a streaming system where we are trying to compute hourly sales.
 	- **Problem**  Due to the fact aht the shops are located in different geogfraphical location aroun the world they sometimes take time to arrive, so how could I process the sales having a window latency of 10 minutes`?
-		-**Solution** By using `watermark`  we can indicate to our system to compute by ranks in that case we can use a watermark of 10 minutes
+		- **Solution** By using `watermark`  we can indicate to our system to compute by ranks in that case we can use a watermark of 10 minutes
-		-**Second Problem** I have set a watermark of 10 minutes to account for pssible latencies.
+		- **Second Problem** I have set a watermark of 10 minutes to account for pssible latencies.
 If I m aggregating sales for two time windows says  2-3pm and 3-4pm and a order comes in at 3:07 the watermark ensures that this lates orger gest accounted for in the 2-3 pm window, provide the actual order timesteamp indicates it was mede within that hour.
 		Howerver, how does the system differentiate between an order that genuinely took place at 3:07 pm and an order that was made earlier but only processed at 3:07 due to system latencies?
 	How does the system ensure that each order is placed in the correct aggregation window based on its actual timestam and not the processing time?